netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-azure.md

 For the ease of deployment, you can just deploy a single all-in-one manifest that would combine the steps explained in the previous topic.

-1. Deploy a Netscaler CPX ingress with in built Citrix ingress controller in your Kubernetes cluster using the [all-in-one.yaml](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/deployment/azure/manifest/all-in-one.yaml).
+1. Deploy a Netscaler CPX ingress with in built Netscaler ingress controller in your Kubernetes cluster using the [all-in-one.yaml](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/deployment/azure/manifest/all-in-one.yaml).

         kubectl create -f https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/deployment/azure/manifest/all-in-one.yaml